neuro-inc/neuro-cli/python/README.md

 ### neuro image push

-Push an image to platform registry.<br/>Image names can contains tag.
-If tags not specified 'latest' will be used as value
+Push an image to platform registry.<br/>Remote image must be URL with image:// scheme.<br/>Image names can contains tag.
+If tags not specified 'latest' will be used as value.

 **Usage:**